amanyrath/amanyrath/README.md

 # 👋 Hi, I'm Alexis Manyrath

-I'm a data scientist and technical generalist passionate about building thoughtful AI products.
+I'm an AI Engineer with a background in data science passionate about building thoughtful AI products.
 I recently earned my MS in Data Science from UT Austin and thrive at the intersection of product, engineering, and communication.

 I'm currently exploring roles that blend **technical problem-solving, user empathy, and rapid iteration** especially in early-stage or high-impact teams.